Hire in Malaysia

 |Employment Insurance System (EIS)||4,000||0.20%||0.20%|

-*The above rates serve as a broad guideline.
-Actual rates charged will differ.
+*The above table serves as a broad guideline.
+Actual rates charged by GoGlobal will differ.

 Typical Non-statutory Benefits for MNC

-- Housing allowance, transport allowance, children school fee, return flight ticket are available for expats
+- Housing allowance, transport allowance, children school fee, return flight ticket are available for expats.

 Tax and Social Security Information for Employers in Malaysia

-Monthly Tax Deduction (MTD) is a tax collection scheme whereby it is obligatory for each employer to deduct from the salary of each employee following a schedule as determined by the Income Tax authorities for payment of income tax of the employees.
+Monthly Tax Deduction (MTD) is a tax collection scheme whereby it is compulsory for each employer to deduct from the salary of each employee following a schedule as determined by the Income Tax authorities for payment of income tax of the employees.
 The tax deduction is for the income derived in the current year.

-- Income Tax for Resident Individuals: Individuals will be entitled to tax scale rates from 0% to 30% with personal reliefs, subject to physical presence in the country exceeding 182 days.
+- Income Tax for Resident Individuals: Individuals will be entitled to tax scale rates from 0% to 30% with personal reliefs subject to physical presence in the country exceeding 182 days.

-How MTD works is that the estimated monthly tax payable amount is deducted from salary.
-Employers will pay this amount to Inland Revenue Board (IRB) (a.k.a Lembaga Hasil Dalam Negeri (LHDN)) by the 15th of the following month.
+For calculating MTD, the estimated monthly tax payable amount is deducted from salary.
+Employers will pay this amount to the Inland Revenue Board (IRB) (‘Lembaga Hasil Dalam Negeri’ LHDN) by the 15th day of the following month.

 |Taxable Income (MYR)||Tax Rate (%)|